dpwit/react-component-library/README.md

 That’s all you need because the actual details about the library you’re looking to create will be provided with the following questions:

 ![Create react component library questions](images/create-react-library-questions.PNG)

+Now that new folder, dpw-component-library has been created, you can simply execute the following commands (in different terminals) in order to get the project started:

+> `code` [Terminal 1] $ cd dpw-compoment-library && npm start
+> `code` [Terminal 2]$ cd dpw-component-library\example && npm start